Honors in Studio Art

 Procedure for Honors Enrollment

 Once the student’s proposal has been accepted, s/he must choose a faculty member to serve as the Thesis Advisor.
-This faculty member-typically the student’s application sponsor-must be in residence at UNC-CH during both semesters of the student’s Honors study.
+This faculty member must be in residence at UNC-CH during both semesters of the student’s Honors study.

 The student should register for ARTS 691H during the first semester of Honors work and ARTS 692H during the second semester.

 The Thesis Advisor and the student will confer and choose two additional faculty members to serve on the Honors Committee.
 One of the three committee members may be from a department other than the Department of Art.
 Within two weeks of the beginning of the first Honors semester, the student should submit a consent form to the Department Honors Advisor indicating the names of the committee members.